Scalable Capital

 Asset type Who holds it Protection

-Stocks and ETFs Baader Bank (custodian) Segregated client assets — not part of Baader Bank’s balance sheet
+Stocks and ETFs Scalable Capital Bank GmbH (own custody since Nov 2025) Segregated client assets — not part of the bank’s balance sheet

 Who Scalable Capital fits — and who it doesn’t